mcthomas/Processing-Sketches/README.md

 # Processing-Sketches

-Basic abstract and typographic static compositions that I created with the Processing language.
+Basic abstract and typographic static compositions, taking advantage of the Processing language's ease of access to geometric forms.
+These includes random generation, type, and sound libraries.
+These are still in progress, with interactive media yet to be pushed.
+Development began during enrollment in _Coding for Graphic Design_ with Professor [Yeohyun Ahn](http://yeoahn.com/designandchange/pages/about/).

 ## TYPE